Venkateshkumar1979/Zomato_Rating_Prediction/README.md

 →	'listed_in(city)' - City where the restaurant is situated

-•	Exploring the dataset info, describe and finding columns with categories, and numeric columns.
+•	Exploring the dataset info, describing and finding columns with categories, and numeric columns.

 **Data Cleaning:**